PPF Account Rules, eligibility, and benefits you must know

 Thus, it is very important to ensure that you have a nominee on your PPF account, who in the event of your death will receive the PPF corpus.

 You can nominate one or more persons to receive the amount standing to your credit in the event of your death.

 Tax Benefits of Investing in the PPF Scheme

-PPF is considered as the most tax efficient instrument in India.
-It is known as savings-cum-tax-savings instrument.
+PPF is one of the most tax-efficient instruments in India.
+Best savings-cum-tax-savings instrument.

-Tax concession available on PPF accounts makes it a very attractive investment options for tax payers and investors, especially for those using this scheme to build a retirement corpus.
+Tax concession available on PPF accounts makes it a very attractive investment option for taxpayers and investors, especially for those using this scheme to build a retirement corpus.

 PPF deposits fall under the EEE (Exempt, Exempt, Exempt) tax category.
-Contribution or deposits made under this scheme qualify for deductions under section 80C of Income Tax Act.
+Contributions or deposits made under this scheme qualify for deductions under section 80C of the Income Tax Act.